|

 The Australian Capital Territory Police Queen's Crown cap badge.

-without the "red enamel in crown".
-The Commissioner and Deputy Commissioner/Superintendent wore "bullion" badges;
+early version: without the "red enamel in crown".
+The Commissioner and Deputy Commissioner/Superintendent wore

-reproductions of the bullion badges exist.
-The A.C.T Police were Australia's smallest state Police
+"bullion" badges; reproductions of the bullion badges exist.
+The A.C.T Police was one of Australia's

 ACT Police.
 Apparently issued to the "Superintendent of Police" as a cap